 Tip 10: Don’t be Afraid to Use Flash

 Flash is a bit of a taboo when shooting natural photos, isn’t it?
-However, in black and white photography, flash may be essential.
+However, in black and white photography, a flash may be essential.
 See, flash creates varying shades of gray when you turn that photo into black and white.
 This allows for more contrast.
 You may not think much about it as you’re shooting, but in post-production, that flash can add some contrast to your photo by showing off all the varying shades of gray.
 Give it a try and see what you can come up with.

 In summary, black and white photography is all about searching for a new perspective and creating a visual that’s better told without the use of colors.